 Hola VPN’s privacy policy provides a good example of activity logging:

-Free VPN applications like Hola VPN are a common culprit for collecting activity data.
-This data is often shared or sold to third parties for advertising purposes, effectively subsidizing the cost of a subscription.
+Free VPNs like Hola VPN are common culprits.
+This data is often shared or sold to third parties for advertising, effectively subsidizing the cost of a “free” subscription.

-Some subscription-based ‘no-log’ VPN services monitor user activity if they are suspicious about an individual, or if they are legally compelled to do so.
-Others will record user activity in real-time and then delete it when the VPN session is over.
+Some subscription-based “no-log” VPN services monitor activity only if they’re suspicious about an individual, or if they’re legally compelled to.
+Others record activity in real time and delete it the moment your session ends.

-For example, our review of SkyVPN found the service logs personally identifiable information such as your originating IP address and location information:
+Our SkyVPN review, for example, found the service logs personally identifiable information such as your originating IP address and location.

-Because the data is deleted so quickly, this type of activity logging isn’t too much of a concern.
-That being said, it’s best to avoid it where possible.
+Because that data is deleted so quickly, this milder form of activity logging isn’t a huge concern.
+That being said, it’s best avoided where possible.

-Other providers like Hide.me are technically incapable of collecting activity logs due to the configuration of their network.
+Other providers are technically incapable of collecting activity logs because of how their networks are built, most notably the ones running RAM-only servers that wipe on every reboot.
 From a privacy standpoint, these providers are your best option.

-Needless to say, any VPN storing activity data should be avoided at all costs.
-If you’re concerned about activity logging, take a look at the most popular VPNs that log your activity data.
+Needless to say, any VPN storing full activity data should be avoided at all costs.
+If this concerns you, jump to the popular VPNs that log activity data.

 Connection logs can include: